Our people, their combined skillsets & years of relevant experience set them apart

 Pamela has published academic articles on the relationship between competition enforcement and economic regulation and the impact on industrial development in various journals.

-SENIOR RESEARCH FELLOWS
+SENIOR RESEARCH ASSOCIATES

 David Otieno Ong’olo

 Prof. Jo Seldeslachts

 Prof. Simon Roberts

 Professor Simon Roberts is a professor at the University of Johannesburg, in the Economics and Econometrics Department.

 He held the position of Executive Director of CCRED from 2013 to 2018, and Chief Economist and Manager of the Policy & Research Division at the Competition Commission from November 2006 to December 2012.
 Prior to joining the Competition Commission he was Associate Professor of Economics at the University of the Witwatersrand, where he established and directed the Corporate Strategy and Industrial Development research programme examining firm decision-making and economic outcomes.
 In addition, Simon has consulted extensively on competition matters over the past 15 years and has been an expert witness in a number of major cases.